HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 ## Core Web Vitals

-<a hreflang="en" href="https://web.dev/learn-web-vitals/">Core Web Vitals</a> (CWV) - an initiative to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.
+<a hreflang="en" href="https://web.dev/learn-web-vitals/">Core Web Vitals</a> (CWV), an initiative to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.
 CWV itself uses 3 performance metrics:

 We gathered  data for SSGs and also for CDNs which deliver Jamstack sites.